jhspetersson/fselect/docs/usage.md

 `into` keyword specifies output format, not output table.

-Functions are usable only in column list, not inside `where` predicates.
 Joins, unions, and subselects are not supported (yet?).

 ### Columns and fields